UCL/rsd-engineeringcourse/session99/windows.md

 *  Git Bash
 *  And Press Update to save.

-Verify that this is working by opening Git bash.
+Verify that this is working by opening Git Bash.
 The Shell window should have a title that starts with MINGW32.

 Editor